I held them over, and I've got them coming up here.

 They wouldn't dare.

-I'm a because Rick, let me tell you something.
+Rick, let me tell you something.

-It uh and this is not an exaggeration.
+This is not an exaggeration.

-One of the traits now, uh just short of being a hallmark, is how much the so-called mainstream media get wrong.
+One of the traits now, just short of being a hallmark, is how much the so-called mainstream media get wrong.

 It's incredible how much they report that actually is wrong.

-It's it's almost become standard operating procedure.
+It's almost become standard operating procedure.

 And it's because they've thrown objectivity overboard to be objective.

-To be objective is to be a bigot.
+Evan Syatt, conservative lecturer, made the point, to be objective is to be a bigot.

 And they've thrown it away.